Cap-go/website/content/blog/how-to-send-specific-version-to-users.md

 ### Manual way

 This can be useful for your internal team, this is fast to implement.
-Allow user to copy their deviceID from your app and send it to you manually, this code will help you to get it:
+Allow users to copy their deviceID from your app and send it to you manually, this code will help you to get it:
 ```js
 import { CapacitorUpdater } from '@capgo/capacitor-updater'